ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ## 14. Review Your Choices

-In the next step, Ethereum Classic multisig will ask you to review your choices and will show you the estimated network fees to deploy your wallet.
+In the next step, Catacomb ETC Wallet will ask you to review your choices and will show you the estimated network fees to deploy your wallet.

 If everything looks ok, then press "Next" to deploy your new multisig wallet on the ETC network.